sparrc/cookbook/readme.md

 1. Put on a large pot of water to boil.
 1. Put 2 tbsp oil into a frying pan/wok over medium heat.
 1. Add peanuts and fry a few minutes until browned.
 1. Add peanuts, oil, and rest of sauce ingredients to a blender.
-Blitz, adjust sweetness to taste, and set aside.
+Blitz until smooth, adjust sweetness to taste, and set aside.
 1. When water is boiling, cook noodles and drain, then add noodles back to dry pot.
 1. Working in batches, fry up the rest of the vegetables and add them to the noodles as they finish.
 Each batch should only take about 4 minutes to cook.
 1. Once all vegetables are done, add sauce to pot and mix everything together.